 Conclusion

 This study formed the first steps of a development project aiming at promoting local livelihoods in the context of TFCAs.
 Given the failure or lack of appropriation of previous LPS development programmes (i.e., as reported by local farmers), our anticipatory and participatory approach located farmers and members of the community at the centre of the co-production process, with the support of local governmental and non-governmental stakeholders.
 Being empowered, local stakeholders demonstrated a buy-in and a high level of appropriation of the project objectives and subsequent activities (Caron et al., 2022).
-This process ensured that LPS interventions were not repeating previous mistakes and were demand-driven and locally relevant.
-In addition, local stakeholders are now prepared to discuss with external interventions (development or state projects) about their priorities in terms of LPS interventions and negotiate with these stakeholders the terms of any LPS intervention in the area.
+This process has limitations in the sense that it requires time and resources to be developed in comparison to top-down implementation of interventions with or without consultation.
+However, it could ensure that LPS interventions are demand-driven and locally relevant.
+In addition, local stakeholders are now prepared to discuss with external interventions (development or state projects) about their priorities in terms of LPS interventions in the area.

 Acknowledgements